 - RICE Method: Rest, Ice, Compression, and Elevation.
 Resting the injury allows it to heal without added stress.
 Icing the knee can reduce inflammation, swelling, and pain.
 Compression prevents further damage and blood loss by reducing swelling.
 Elevating the injury can prevent blood clots and reduce swelling – the knee must be above the heart, which can be achieved by laying down and placing a pillow under the knee.

-- Physical Therapy: the goals of physical therapy are to restrengthen muscles, which in turn provides more support for the joint.
+- Physical Therapy: the goal of physical therapy is to restrengthen muscles, which in turn provides more support for the joint.
 The exercises in physical therapy can also improve blood flow, which sends the body’s healing properties to the injury and can lead to repair over time.

 These treatments have the potential to heal minor injuries, but may not always work.
 Once these have been attempted with little to no pain relief, doctors will often turn to surgery to repair an injury.
 In some cases, the injury is so severe initially that surgery is the first option.